Short Story - The Hanging Day - Grant Eagar

 Parker said, "I'm sorry folks but she has been hung.
 The show is over.
 Now calm down and go home."
 He then untied her hands and turned to go.

 "Oh, Sheriff, by the way, the Cheyenne left two horses tied up over yonder to account for the horse the boy stole.
-If you notice they are fine horses.
-They now think you're square."
+They have also agreed to help Simeon’s widow out with the farm.
+I guess they now think they're square."

 The End